zammad/zammad-admin-documentation/manage/calendars.rst

 Calendars
 *********

-A calendar is required to calculate escalations or reports based on business hours.
+A calendar is required to calculate escalations, reports based on business hours or for trigger execution.

 Define a "standard"-calendar which system-wide is valid.
 Only in the specified business hours, escalation notifications are sent to agents.